john-amiscaray/QuakFramework/README.md

     </server>
 </servers>
 ```
-If you are using a `settings.xml` file from your `~/.m2` folder, be sure to update your Maven settings in IntelliJ as follows:
+Be sure to update your Maven settings in IntelliJ as follows:

 ![IntelliJ Maven Settings](assets/user-guide/mvn-settings.png)